gauravkmr0110/cuda-graph/README.md

+#BTP
-# Parallel BFS with CUDA
+Parallel BFS with CUDA

-This projects aims to implement Breadth First Search Algorithm on CUDA which would outperform simple sequential implementation.
+Our project is to implement Breadth First Search Algorithm on CUDA which would outperform simple sequential implementation.

+We have used the following research paper for our refrences.
 Nvidia paper: https://research.nvidia.com/publication/scalable-gpu-graph-traversal (Merrill, Garland, Grimshaw)

 ## Goals: